 From Robbie Keane professing his love for yet another club he idolised as a boy, to VVS Laxman giving batsmen around the world something to look forward to, it’s the quotes of the week.

-“The Indian cricket team is struggling to find some quality spinners, apart from the guys who are playing. — Indian batsman VVS Laxman’s revelation gives opposition teams something to look forward to.
+“The Indian cricket team is struggling to find some quality spinners, apart from the guys who are playing.
+You will find that there is no bench strength as far as spinners are concerned.
+So definitely the quality of domestic cricket has come down in terms of the bowling department.” — Indian batsman VVS Laxman’s revelation gives opposition teams something to look forward to.

 “Maybe this point can be the championship point, who knows.
 I believe we can still win the championship, with five games to go anything is possible. ” — Kaizer Chiefs coach Vladimir Vermezovic keeps the faith despite his team’s title hopes going down the tubes after a drab draw in the Soweto derby.

 “I am a Celtic fan and did not have to ask much about it.
 I always wanted to play for Celtic and it works for all parties. – — Irish striker Robbie Keane gushes about his move to Glasgow Celtic, barely 18 months after returning to Tottenham Hotspur from Liverpool, another club he supported as a boy.

 “I have met many very wealthy people in cricket but I haven’t yet met anyone who could spend money if they weren’t around to enjoy it.
 Our players are sensible enough not to put money ahead of their own safety.” — SA Cricketers’ Association chief executive Tony Irish gives his view on suggestions that South African cricketers could pull out of the IPL due to security concerns.